John White (bishop): The royal marriage

 In July 1554, during the interim between his appointment as Bishop and his resignation as Warden, came the momentous (and for White, highly propitious) occasion of the marriage of Queen Mary to Philip II of Spain.
 The ceremony took place at Winchester Cathedral: White was among the company who welcomed Philip on his arrival at the west doors of the cathedral, he took part in the ceremony itself, he wrote Latin verses celebrating the marriage, and he presented a collection of verses by the Winchester Scholars on that royal and sacred theme.
-"Amonges al others mayster Whyte, then Bishop of Lincolne (hys Poeticall vayne beyng dronken with ioy of the Maryage)," wrote John Foxe, "spued out certayne verses": he quoted from Whyte's verse genealogy showing that both Mary and Philip were descended from John of Gaunt, and added the longer verse which begins:"Nubat ut angla anglo, regina Maria PhilippoInque suum fontem regia stirps redeat,Noluit humani generis daemon vetus hostis.Sed deus, anglorum provida spes voluit..."[That English queen Mary should marry the Englishman Philip,And the royal line of blood should return to its source,The devil wished not, ancient foe of humankind.But god, provident hope of the English, willed it... ](&c.)
-This may be from the book, or part of it, which John Pitts saw at Oxford, which he called "One Volume of Epigrams and other Poems", Nubat ut Hispano Regina.
+"Amonges al others mayster Whyte, then Bishop of Lincolne (hys Poeticall vayne beyng dronken with ioy of the Maryage)," wrote John Foxe, "spued out certayne verses": he quoted from Whyte's verse genealogy showing that both Mary and Philip were descended from John of Gaunt, and added the longer verse which begins: This may be from the book, or part of it, which John Pitts saw at Oxford, which he called "One Volume of Epigrams and other Poems", Nubat ut Hispano Regina.
 By royal patent of July 1554 White's nephew Stephen White the elder (son of his sister Agnes and Sir Thomas White, now Master of Requests to Queen Mary) filled his place as rector of Cheriton.
 Bishop White preached at Paul's Cross on 18 November 1554.